mchalapuk/hyper-text-slider/doc/javascript-api.md

 This class controls phases of CSS transitions by setting proper [phase class names](class-names.md#) on slider element.

-It is an internally used by the [Slider](javascript-api.md#slider), but it can be used on any other DOM element that require explicit control (from JavaScript) of CSS transitions.
+It is an internal used by the [Slider](javascript-api.md#slider), but it can be used on any other DOM element that require explicit control (from JavaScript) of CSS transitions.
 To better illustrate how Phaser works, contents of a slide with `zoom-in-out` transition will be used as an example throughout this documentation.